Phoenix-Finance/Phoenix-Documentation/content/terminology/options.md

+## What is an option?
+An option is a binding contract that allows you (as the buyer) to sell or buy an underlying asset (goods, stocks, indexes, etc.) at a predetermined price within a set time frame.
+You as the buyer of an option contract, have the right, but not the obligation, to buy or sell the underlying asset.
+That’s the big difference between options contracts and futures contracts.
+With futures you are obligated to take delivery of the underlying asset.
+In the case of oil, since there are some costs associated with delivery and storage of the underlying, futures contracts can actually be negatively priced!
+With options, in order to get that right to buy or sell a particular asset at a predetermined price, you have to pay the option seller a price, which is called the option premium.

+For example, a fruit store wants to buy 500 kg of apples from an orchard owner, but the apples are not ripe yet until August.
+The fruit store worries about the rise of the price, affected by drought this year.
+Therefore, it reaches an agreement with the orchard owner, that it may purchase the apples at the price of $4/kg in August.
+But it doesn’t have to do so if there is some cheaper price on the market.
+In order to have this right, the fruit store pays the orchard owner $100 as compensation.

+The contract above is a typical option.
+It is called a [Plain Vanilla](https://www.investopedia.com/terms/p/plainvanilla.asp) call option.
+The following terms are essential to understanding the nature of options products.

 ## Underlying Assets

 Underlying assets are the assets upon which an option is based.
 Underlying assets represent the assets from which the options derive their value.
 As in the example above, the apples are basically the option’s underlying asset.